spinnaker/spinnaker.io/content/en/docs/guides/user/pipeline/triggers/github/_index.md

 You need the following:

-* A GitHub repository either under your user, or in an organization or user's account that you have permission to publish commits to.
+* A GitHub repository either under your user or in an organization or user's account that you have permission to publish commits to.

   This will be referred to as `$ORGANIZATION/$REPOSITORY` from now on (for